prakhyavidya/prakhyavidya/README.md

 - 👀 I’m interested in developing the design of an application or website with expertise in UI/UX designing.
 - 🌱 I’m currently learning Certification course in "Associate Android Developer" by google with grow.
 - 💞️ I’m looking for an full-time opportunity on Full-Stack developer.
-- 📫 How to reach me: mail to "psrividyaaa@gmail.com"
+- 📫 How to reach me: email to "psrividyaaa@gmail.com"

 <!---
 prakhyavidya/prakhyavidya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.